 Then add your lump crab meat and mix well.

 Step 2: Add Old Bay Seasoning, Celery, Red Onion, & Parsley

-Now, add your Old Bay Seasoning, celery, red onion, and parsley to the crab mixture and mix well with a large spoon until completely combined.
+Now, add your Old Bay Seasoning, celery, red onion, parsley, and black pepper (to taste) to the crab mixture and mix well with a large spoon until completely combined.

 Step 3: Brush Melted Butter on Bread Slices and Top with Crab Meat Mixture